litterat/litterat/litterat-json/README.md

 NOTE: In development as part of Litterat currently in single project at https://github.com/litterat/litterat

-This is an implementation of a JSON reader and writer (decoder/encoder) for Java 11 that uses the [Litterat-pep](https://github.com/litterat/pep-java) library.
-Litterat-pep is used to tag and prepare Java classes for serialization.
-It uses the GSON tokenizer and combines it with Litterat-pep to provide a small/fast JSON library that reads/writes full JSON messages.
+This is an implementation of a JSON reader and writer (decoder/encoder) for Java 11 that uses the [Litterat-bind](https://github.com/litterat/litterat/litterat-bind) library.
+Litterat-json is used to tag and prepare Java classes for JSON serialization.
+It uses the GSON tokenizer and combines it with Litterat-bind to provide a small/fast JSON library that reads/writes full JSON messages.
 Typical usage is as follows:

 ```java
 // Create an instance object to be written to JSON